 What is a Walking Book Club?

 The Walking Book Club is a little like a regular book club, except you visit places and sites, if possible, in the book that is selected for the month.
-Then after the walk, you stop to have lunch and discuss the book.
+Then after the walk or during the walk, you stop to have lunch and discuss the book.

 The benefits of a Walking Book Club is that it covers three essential elements to maintaining a healthy lifestyle – mental, physical and social activity.